asciamanna/asciamanna.github.io/_drafts/heart-of-agile-pittsburgh-2017.md

 * Reflect
 * Improve

-I recommend everyone learn about the [Heart of Agile](http://heartofagile.com/).
+I recommend learning about the [Heart of Agile](http://heartofagile.com/).
-Especially if you feel, like me, that the current state of agile implementations often end up becoming exactly what the agile movement was trying to prevent from the beginning.
+Especially, if you feel like I do, that agile implementations frequently end up becoming exactly what the agile movement was trying to prevent.

 <img class='img-responsive' src='/img/heart-of-agile.png' height='40%' width='40%' />